braidn/Knowledge-Repo/ReactJsFramework.md

   * this is just another way from `React.renderComponent()` to force a visual refresh
 * The DOM diff is done through a virtualDOM which is not a shadowDOM
   * shadowDOM's are browser specific, this is not.
+* Use `getDOMNode()` on a component to grab it's native DOM element. (handy in getting input data)

 ###Synthetic Events

 * Events that are exposed at the intermediate DOM level.
 * React uses [event-delegation][1] therefore only attaching events to the root-level.
-* Used to standardise UIs across browsers/devices
+* Used to standardise UIs across browsers/devices.
+* All event handlers are written with a camelCase convention: `onSubmit`.
+* Always return `false` from an event handler to prevent browser's default actions.

 ###State Machine